|

 For some, just walking through the gym door was once a big win.
 Now?
 They’re setting goals.
 Pushing sleds.
 Trying new movements.
 Smiling more.
 Talking more.
 Advocating for themselves.
 That doesn’t happen by accident—it happens through the power of showing up, consistently, in a place where they feel safe and supported.
 Fitness for our community isn’t about perfection.
 It’s about progress.
 And progress lives in routine.
 So if you’re a parent, caregiver, or professional wondering where to start—start with consistency.
 Make it a habit.
 Make it predictable.
 Show up for them, and you’ll be amazed at how they show up for themselves.
 At Specialty Athletic Training, we’re not just building stronger bodies—we’re building stronger routines, stronger confidence, and stronger lives. |

 About the AuthorRyan Lockard, CSCS*D, CSPS*D is the Founder and CEO of Specialty Athletic Training.
 He is accredited by the National Strength and Conditioning Association (NSCA) as a Certified Strength and Conditioning Specialist and a Certified Special Populations Specialist.
-Lockard is a member of advisory board for the NSCA Oregon chapter and has served on numerous non-profit boards serving the disability community, including the Autism Society of America.
+Lockard is currently the NSCA Oregon State Director and has served on numerous non-profit boards serving the disability community, including the Autism Society of America.

 Archives